YES CATALOGUE LIMITED TERMS AND CONDITIONS OF SALE

 8.1.3 By post.
 Print off the model cancellation form at the end of these terms and conditions and post it to us at the address on the form.
 Or simply write to us at that address, including details of what you bought, when you ordered or received it and your name and address.

 8.2 Returning goods after ending the contract.
 If you end the contract for any reason after goods have been dispatched to you or you have received them, you must return them to us.
+Goods must be returned to us in brand new condition and unused in order to be eligible for a refund as per clause 8.6.
 You must either arrange for delivery of the goods to us at Jordan House, Hall Court, Hall Park Way, Telford, TF3 4NF or allow us to arrange for them to be collected from you at your cost.
-Please call our customer service team on 0370 034 0110 or email us at email@example.com to arrange collection at your cost.
+Please call our customer service team on 0370 034 0110 or email us at firstname.lastname@example.org to arrange collection at your cost.

 8.3 When we will pay the costs of return.
 We will pay the costs of return:

 8.3.1 if the goods are faulty or misdescribed; or